 -

-It's better to book online to avoid additional phone booking fees and so you can see for yourself which departures are cheapest for each stage of the journey.
-Most ticketing agencies only work office hours on weekdays, but online booking is possible 24/7.
-However, if you want to book by phone, see my list of UK ticketing agencies with phone numbers & opening hours.
+It's better to book online to avoid phone booking fees and see for yourself which trains are cheapest.
+Most agencies only work weekday office hours, you can book online 24/7.
+But if you want to book by phone, see my list of UK-based ticketing agencies.

 What's the journey like?